-- 11236 Mathematics Standard (2 units Year 11) - 15232 Mathematics Standard 1 (Exam) (2 units Year 12) - 16611 Mathematics Life Skills (2 units Year 11) - 15231 Mathematics Standard 1 (2 units Year 12) - 15236 Mathematics Standard 2 (2 units Year 12) - 16611 Mathematics Life Skills (2 units Year 12)
+- 11236 Mathematics Standard (2 units Year 11) - 15232 Mathematics Standard 1 (Exam) (2 units Year 12) - 15231 Mathematics Standard 1 (2 units Year 12) - 15236 Mathematics Standard 2 (2 units Year 12)

 Mathematics Extension 1 is focused on enabling students to develop a thorough understanding of and competence in further aspects of mathematics.
 The course provides opportunities to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively.